Important Legal Disclaimer

 The Bottom Line

 Success isn't about how much you buy.
-It's about knowing which first apartment essentials you actually need and buying the right things at the right time.
+It's about knowing what you need.
+Buy the right things at the right time using your new apartment checklist.

-Start with the first apartment essentials, complete a thorough property check before signing, and wait 60 days for extras.
-Your apartment checklist for first apartment should evolve based on your actual habits, not imagined ones.
+Start with the basics.
+Do a full property check before signing.
+Wait 60 days for extras.
+Your new apartment checklist should grow based on your real habits.

 Seasonal Considerations